BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 5. Transactions are signed by closely held devices as needed.
 6. Transactions are returned to Sparrow as a fully signed PSBT and then transmitted.

 This is not the only possible usage for Sparrow, as it's a fully functional desktop wallet.
-Keys can also be generated and/or held by Sparrow itself, adding notable Convenience, but simultaneously decreasing the security of the wallet, potentially opening it up to compromise.
+Keys can also be generated and/or held by Sparrow itself, adding notable Convenience, but potentially decreasing the security of the custody model and opening it up to compromise.

 ## Gordian Principles